Introduction

 Understanding the Importance of Hygiene in Healthcare

-In hospitals and medical facilities, preventing the transmission of infections is a top priority.
+The primary goal of hospitals and medical facilities remains to stop infection transmission between patients.
 Shaving, when performed improperly or with contaminated tools, can pose a risk of skin irritation, cuts, and infections, particularly in patients with compromised immune systems or open wounds.
-As such, hospitals adhere to strict protocols and guidelines for grooming procedures to minimize the risk of cross-contamination and ensure patient safety.
+Hospitals maintain strict grooming standards which include established protocols and guidelines to protect patients from cross-contamination risks.

 Types of Shavers Used in Hospitals